PowerShell/DscResources/BestPractices.md

 The inclusion of a non-mandatory parameter that is never used could signal that there is a design flaw in the implementation of the `Get-TargetResource` function.
 The non-mandatory parameters that are used to call `Get-TargetResource` should help to retrieve the actual values of the properties for the resource.
-For example, if there is a parameter `Ensure` that is non-mandatory, that parameter describes the state the resource should have, but it might not be used to retrive the actual values.
+For example, if there is a parameter `Ensure` that is non-mandatory, that parameter describes the state the resource should have, but it might not be used to retrieve the actual values.
 Another example would be if a parameter `FilePathName` is set to be non-mandatory, but `FilePathName` is actually a property that `Get-TargetResource` should return the actual value of.